A measure for adiabatic contributions to quantum transitions: Molecular aggregate model

-We first briefly review the specific scenario of \rref{ritesh_adiabatic_molagg} as a setting where a measure of adiabaticity is desirable for physical analysis, and difficult to obtain due to dynamics being at best partially adiabatic and the quantum state usually involving a superpositions of eigenstates.

-To model a molecular aggregate, we consider $N$ monomers of some molecular dye with mass $M$, arranged in a one dimensional (1D) chain along the $X$ direction, as sketched in \frefp{fig_molagg_geometry}{a}.
+To model a molecular aggregate, we consider $N$ monomers of some molecular dye with mass $M$, arranged in a one dimensional (1D) chain along the $X$ direction.
 The positions of the molecules are given by $\mathbf{X}$ = ($X_1$, $X_2$ ,...., $X_N$) i.e., the $n$'th monomer is located at a definite, classical position $X_n$ and treated as a point particle.
-Adjacent monomers are assumed to bind to each other with a Morse type potential
+Adjacent monomers are assumed to interact with a Morse type potential

-where $D_e$ is the depth of the well, $|X_{mn}|=|X_n-X_m|$ the separation of monomers $n$ and $m$ with $X_0$ its equilibrium value and $\alpha$ controls the width of the binding potential, shown in \frefp{fig_molagg_geometry}{b}.
+where $D_e$ is the depth of the well, $X_{mn}=|X_n-X_m|$ the separation of monomers $n$ and $m$ with $X_0$ its equilibrium value and $\alpha$ controls the width of the binding potential.
+Examples are shown in \fref{fig_molagg_geometry}.

 Additionally each monomer may be in an electronically excited state $\ket{e}$ or ground-state $\ket{g}$.
 Among the resultant many-body states, we restrict ourselves to the so-called single-exciton manifold, where just monomer number $n$ is excited, this state is denoted by $\ket{n}$.
 The excited state can then migrate to any other monomer via long-range dipole-dipole interactions.
 Altogether we thus have a classical Hamiltonian for molecular motion